 37. LAN (Local Area Network)

-A network of devices connected within a small geographical area, like a home or office.
+A Network of devices connected with a small geographical area, like a home or office.

 38. Link